Saint556/Saint556/README.md

  📫 How to reach me: Facebook: https://www.facebook.com/Saint556/

- ⚡ Fun fact: Im an introvert that also enjoy extrovert precense,which..is something pretty bizarre and contradict one another So yea! to who ever it is that reading this i hope we'll be able to work together some time. 😊👌
+ ⚡ Fun fact: Im an introvert that also enjoy extrovert precense,which..is something pretty bizarre and contradict one another

+  to who ever it is that reading this i hope we'll be able to work together some time. 😊👌

 <!--
 **Saint556/Saint556** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.